Explore Telkom Group’s Journey Toward Sustainability.

 Connections that uplift, empower, and sustain.

-In 2024, women made up 32% of Telkom Group’s workforce, including 22% in managerial roles, reflecting our commitment to building inclusive leadership.
+In 2025, women made up 32% of Telkom Group’s workforce, including 23% in managerial roles, reflecting our commitment to inclusive leadership.

-Both men and women received an average of 412 hours of training each in 2024, reinforcing our belief in equal growth opportunities.
+In 2025, employees received an average of 110 learning hours each, continuing our investment in equal growth opportunities.

-A total of 88 employees with disabilities were empowered across the Group, underscoring our commitment to workplace inclusivity.
+A total of 35 employees with disabilities were empowered across the Group in 2025, underscoring our commitment to workplace inclusivity.

 Our digital network coverage now reaches over 98% of Indonesia’s population, connecting more people than ever before.

-Telkom achieved a Net Promoter Score (NPS) of 58, rated Excellent by Bain & Company, reflecting strong customer loyalty and satisfaction.
+Telkom achieved a Net Promoter Score (NPS) of 62 in 2025, rated Excellent by Bain & Company, reflecting strong customer loyalty and satisfaction.

-The Telkom Employee Engagement Index reached 84.41%, highlighting strong participation and a culture of collaboration.
+The Telkom Employee Engagement Index reached 75% in 2025, highlighting strong participation and a culture of collaboration.

-More than 21,500 micro and small enterprises (MSEs) received access to assistance, development programs, and sustainability support.
+A total of 7,954 micro and small enterprises (MSEs) received access to assistance, development programs, and sustainability support in 2025.